Research Areas

 Discovery of Tumor and Metastasis Suppressor Genes

-Early work in the Theodorescu Laboratory led to the discovery of the first metastasis suppressor, RhoGDI2, using a novel approach of combining gene expression profiling of cell line data with that of clinical tumors.
+Early work in the Theodorescu Laboratory led to the discovery of the first metastasis suppressor, RhoGDI2, using a novel approach that combined gene expression profiling of cell line data with that of clinical tumors.
 This work was among the first to demonstrate the utility of this approach in finding both mechanistically and clinically relevant genes and has been subsequently used by others.
-Recently, the Theodorescu Lab used in vivo functional genomic screening to identify several other suppressors of cancer growth, including glycogen debranching enzyme (AGL), which was without a prior known role in cancer.
-Mechanistic studies of RhoGDI2 and AGL have revealed these genes drive aggressive tumor behavior via convergent pathways, which influenced formulation of new therapeutic approaches targeting endothelin receptor and CD44 in bladder cancer.
-Clinical trials are being planned for bladder cancer patients at high risk of metastasis development and constitute a prototypical example of translation of bench to bedside research as well as precision oncology.
+Recently, the Theodorescu Lab used in vivo functional genomic screening to identify several other suppressors of cancer growth, including glycogen debranching enzyme (AGL), which had no previously known role in cancer.
+Mechanistic studies of RhoGDI2 and AGL have revealed that these genes drive aggressive tumor behavior via convergent pathways, influencing the formulation of new therapeutic approaches targeting endothelin receptor and CD44 in bladder cancer.
+Clinical trials are being planned for bladder cancer patients at high risk of metastasis development, constituting a prototypical example of the translation of bench-to-bedside research and precision oncology.
 Mechanistic work on defining how these genes work continues.

 Drug Discovery

-Dan Theodorescu, MD, PhD, began studying the Ras family of GTPases in bladder cancer during his graduate work, and the Theodorescu Laboratory continues down this line of investigation in its current work.
-The lab has found that the Ral GTPase, a downstream effector of Ras, is a major driver of bladder cancer through a novel mechanism involving CD24 and the androgen receptor.
-This discovery demonstrated for the first time a mechanism by which the androgen receptor mediates bladder cancer growth and progression.
-Since there are U.S. Food and Drug Administration–approved therapies to target the androgen receptor, this work has also established the notion of treating bladder tumors with high CD24 expression using androgen receptor blockers.
-Since Ral also promotes tumor growth via AR/CD24-independent mechanisms, work in the Theodorescu Lab has led to developing agents aimed at Ral inhibition.
-By targeting the inactive form of Ral through an allosteric site, instead of the common approach of targeting the active site of GTPases, the lab used computational drug-docking algorithms to discover the first targeted agent against Ral GTPase.
-This agent is now being developed for precision medicine clinical trials by a pharmaceutical collaborator, and the Theodorescu Lab is currently developing optimal drug combinations to use with Ral inhibitors.
+Dan Theodorescu, MD, PhD, initiated the study of the Ras family of GTPases in bladder cancer during his graduate work, a focus that the current work in the Theodorescu Laboratory continues.
+The lab has identified the Ral GTPase, a downstream effector of Ras, as a significant driver of bladder cancer through a novel mechanism involving CD24 and the androgen receptor.
+This discovery unveils a first-time understanding of how the androgen receptor mediates bladder cancer growth and progression.
+Since U.S. Food and Drug Administration–approved therapies target the androgen receptor, this work has established the concept of treating bladder tumors with high CD24 expression using androgen receptor blockers.
+As Ral also promotes tumor growth via AR/CD24-independent mechanisms, the Theodorescu Lab has developed agents for Ral inhibition.
+By targeting the inactive form of Ral through an allosteric site, instead of the common approach of targeting the active site of GTPases, the lab utilized computational drug-docking algorithms to discover the first targeted agent against Ral GTPase.
+This agent is now in development for precision medicine clinical trials by a pharmaceutical collaborator, and the Theodorescu Lab is actively working on optimizing drug combinations for use with Ral inhibitors.

 Contact the Theodorescu Lab